Endeavour Or Endeavor – British vs. American English

 0 Reviews

-“Endeavour,” in British English, or “endeavor,” in American English, can act as a noun and a verb with closely related meanings.
-As a noun, an “endeavour/endeavor” refers to an attempt, ambition, or effort toward achieving something.
+“Endeavour,” in British English, or “endeavour ,” in American English, can act as a noun and a verb with closely related meanings.
+As a noun, an “endeavour/endeavour ” refers to an attempt, ambition, or effort toward achieving something.
 It denotes a serious sustained effort to accomplish a task, objective, or goal.
 Essentially, the word implies a level of determination and exertion in pursuing a specific aim.

-The related verb “to endeavour/to endeavor” describes the act of trying hard to do or achieve something.
-It involves making an earnest effort or striving with determination towards a particular goal, encapsulating the action of exerting oneself to fulfill an objective or reach an achievement.
+The related verb “to endeavour/to endeavour ” describes the act of trying hard to do or achieve something.
+It involves making an earnest effort or striving with determination towards a particular goal, encapsulating the action of exerting oneself to fulfil an objective or reach an achievement.

-Both versions, “endeavour” and “endeavor” are correctly spelled, but as mentioned above, in different dialects.
+Both versions, “endeavour” and “endeavour ” are correctly spelled, but as mentioned above, in different dialects.

 Endeavour-or-endavor-UK-flag